davecheney/autobench/README.md

 autobench
 =========

-`autobench` is a framework to compare the performance of Go 1.1 and Go tip.
+`autobench` is a framework to compare the performance of Go 1.1 and Go 1.2.

 usage
 -----